lenmore/MaxScale_OB/Documentation/Getting-Started/Configuration-Guide.md

 - **Dynamic**: Yes
 - **Default**: `false`

-**Note:** This parameter has been deprecated in MaxScale 24.02.
-Modules that require this to function correctly (e.g. schemarouter) now automatically enable it.

 This parameter controls whether only a single server or all of the servers are used when loading the users from the backend servers.

 By default MaxScale uses the first server labeled as `Master` as the source of the authentication data.
 When this option is enabled, the authentication data is loaded from all the servers and combined into one big data set.

+**Note:** This parameter was deprecated in MaxScale 24.02.0 but it was then un-deprecated as there were still uses for it.
+Modules that required this to function correctly (e.g. schemarouter) now automatically enable it.

 ### `strip_db_esc`